Statistical Analysis of Data Repeatability Measures: Review of Existing Data Repeatability Measures

 \subsection{Fingerprinting}

-As it's name suggests, fingerprinting is the idea of matching subjects to themselves in repeated measurements where errors could potential occur by mismatches with other subjects \citep{wang2018statistical}.
-The count or proportion of matches for a matching scheme represents an intuitive summary of data repeatability.
-This measure has become especially popular in neuroimaging due to a few highly visible articles \citep{anderson2011reproducibility, finn2015functional, xu2016assessing}.
+Fingerprinting is the idea of to matching individuals within a group of subjects at one time to the same group at another time and comparing the frequency by which subjects match to themselves versus others \citep{wang2018statistical}.
+The count or proportion of correct matches for a matching scheme represents an intuitive summary of data repeatability.
+This measure has become especially popular in neuroimaging due to its intuitive appeal \citep{anderson2011reproducibility, finn2015functional, xu2016assessing}.